 Obviously, then, the system it would only work while the sun is shining.
 For this reason, its use would be optimal to save energy during the day, by activating the normal Wifi after sunset.

-"We are fine-tuning the hardware needed to implement the new version of the prototype," says lead scientist, Associate Professor Basem Shihada.
-"We would like to increase the data rate from kilobits to mega and gigabits per second."
+“We are developing the hardware needed to implement the new version of the prototype,” says lead scientist, Associate Professor Basem Shihada.
+“We would like to increase data speeds from kilobits to megabits and gigabits per second.”
 Good luck.

-The article on researching smart windows was published in the IEEE Photonics magazine: I link it here.
+The article on the smart windows research was published in the IEEE Photonics journal: I link it here.